The Shandon Bridge Cork

 If you are traveling by public transportation, the journey to Cork from Heuston Station in Dublin is about 2.5 hours.

-A bus from Dublin Airport to Cork City is also available on Citylink.
+A bus to Cork from Dublin Airport and Dublin's city center is provided by Citylink.

 The Layout